-- Each class has two teachers, and collectively, the Preschool faculty represents an average of 15 years in early childhood education--and ten years at Garrison Forest.
+- Each class has two teachers, and collectively, the Preschool faculty represents an average of 17 years in early childhood education and over ten years at Garrison Forest.

 - Parent education is a vibrant part of our Preschool.
 Zibby Andrews, Head of Preschool, is a noted early childhood expert, who offers a monthly Preschool Parenting Series and writes a weekly letter to GFS parents on topics of interest.
-Shondra Cowling, Lower Division counselor, offers assistance to teachers, parents, and students as they tackle questions related to the development of young children.
+Shondra Cowling, Preschool and Lower School counselor, offers assistance to teachers, parents, and students as they tackle questions related to the development of young children.

 Specialists in Art, Music, Library, Science, Physical Education and Imagineering

 - Classes in these disciplines are taught by full-time specialists, typically in dedicated classrooms, labs, and studio space.
 For example, all students enjoy Physical Education (P.E.) classes in a state-of-the-art gym, a Preschool gym, and on turf and grass fields.

-- Our separate Lower Division Library houses 8,000 volumes and 35 subscriptions for young readers.
+- Our separate Preschool and Lower School Library houses 8,000 volumes and 35 subscriptions for young readers.

-- Our vibrant music program includes weekly classes that incorporate rhythm,. rhyme, experiences with instruments and participation in a musical play.
+- Our vibrant music program includes weekly classes that incorporate rhythm,. rhyme, experiences with instruments and participation in a musical play for parents.